top of page

 Row gauge 14 rows to 10cm/4in

-I don’t use pins for this or anything, it just lies like that in a warm spot until its dry.
-I don’t care about direct sun for a short while – at least it will dry faster.
+I don’t use pins for this or anything, it just lies like that in a warm sunny spot until its dry.
+I don’t worry about direct sun for a short while – at least it will dry faster.
 Once its dry, wet blocking is “complete”.

 And now for the kicker: The funny/great/frustrating thing about merino is that its elastic, and even though you laid it out to gauge and it was perfect, when it is completely dry, it will end up a smidge smaller again.
 Once completely dry, the measurement across stitches (which started at 19.5 and went to 21), finished up at 20.5cm.
 The measurement across rows (which started out at 19cm and went to 22cm), finished up at 21cm.

 For cotton and merino blend garments (and therefore their swatches), I ALWAYS wet block AND steam block.
 I would normally do both to the swatch before checking gauge, and to the garment at the end of the project, but for the Sashiko Happy Coat, the pieces MUST be wet blocked before the slip-stitch embroidery (also known as “surface crochet”).
-Why?
-Because of this:

 Look at that smoooooothe sleek line!
 Ahh, it’s like a sigh of relief!
 (Hair-straightener alert).
 Are you amazed at the difference?